Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 The initial signs and symptoms occur 6 to 18 months after radiation therapy.
 Radiological findings include submucosal thickening, single or multiple stenoses, adhesions, and sinus or fistula formation.[

 The diagnosis of chronic radiation enteritis may be difficult to make.
 Clinically and radiologically recurrent tumor needs to be ruled out.
 Because of the possible latency of the illness, it is essential to obtain a detailed history of the patient's radiation therapy course.
-It is often advisable to include the radiation therapy physician in the continued management of the patient's care.
+It is often advisable to include the radiation therapy physician in managing the patient's care.

 Medical management of the patient's symptoms (which are similar to symptoms of acute radiation enteritis) is indicated, with surgical management reserved for severe damage.[

-Surgery is undertaken only after careful assessment of the patient's clinical condition and extent of radiation damage because wound healing is often delayed, necessitating prolonged parenteral feeding after surgery.
+Surgery is undertaken only after careful assessment of the patient's clinical condition and extent of radiation damage.
+Wound healing is often delayed, necessitating prolonged parenteral feeding after surgery.
 Even after apparently successful operations, symptoms may persist in a significant share of patients.[

 Treatment techniques that can minimize the risk of severe radiation enteritis include the following: